Child Birth Order (in Psychology)

 Oldest Child Characteristics

-The oldest child is an only child for a short period of time, so there is a possibility that they take on some of these traits.
-Often, their world changes significantly when another child is added into the picture.
+The oldest child is an only child for a short period, so there is a possibility that they take on some of these traits.
+Often, their world changes significantly when another child is added to the picture.

-Perfectionism and high expectations may also result in an oldest child being a natural leader.
-They are often given the task of “leading” their siblings or caring for them as they grow up.
-These tasks come naturally, especially as a child when age has a serious impact on someone’s authority.
+Perfectionism and high expectations may also make the oldest child a natural leader.
+They are often tasked with “leading” their siblings or caring for them as they grow up.
+These tasks come naturally, especially as a child, when age seriously impacts someone’s authority.
 Oldest children are also likely to be organized, responsible, and likely to obey the rules.
 Again, not all traits are necessarily “good.”
-The oldest child is also likely to be more “bossy” and less flexible than their younger siblings.
+The oldest child will likely be more “bossy” and less flexible than their younger siblings.

 Middle Child Characteristics

 Unlike older siblings, middle children grow up being the “baby” of the family.
-They are the youngest child first.
+They are the youngest children first.
 Parents will dote on them, but they also have an older sibling to dote on them.
-A middle child is also likely to model after their older sibling for a period of time.
+A middle child will also likely model after their older sibling for some time.

-But that all changes once the younger sibling comes into the picture.
-The youngest child becomes the baby and the oldest child is still in charge.
+But that all changes once a third sibling comes into the picture, suddenly the youngest child becomes the middle child.
 What is the middle child’s role?

 This question can often shape the middle child’s personality.
 They are fighting for attention.
-Their older sibling is able to do more than them, and the youngest sibling requires more care.
+Their older sibling can do more than them, and the youngest sibling requires more care.
 So the middle child needs to act as a people-pleaser or a peacemaker to earn validation and attention from their parents.
 This role often follows them throughout their life.

-Striving for the attention of their parents may also cause a middle child to act out and be rebellious.
+Striving for their parent's attention may also cause a middle child to act out and be rebellious.

 Note here that there are many ways to be a middle child.
-As a family has 4, 5, or 6 children, the middle child’s “role” in the family may change.
+As a family has 4, 5, or 6 children, the middle child’s “role” may change.

 Youngest Child Characteristics

-The youngest child is, and always will be, the baby of the family.
+The youngest child is, and always will be, the family's baby.
 This role can be very beneficial for the child.
-After parents have two or three children, they understand what is and isn’t good for development.
-They know that letting their kid out late or allowing them to do what “the big kids do” won’t harm them.
+After parents have two or three children, they understand what is and is not good for development.
+They know that allowing their child to stay out late at night or allowing them to do what “the big kids do” won’t harm them.
 Often, the youngest child has many more privileges than the older children.

 Having extra privileges can be a good thing or a bad thing.
-Youngest children can be very charming and likeable.
-They take risks and don’t mind letting loose when it comes to rules.
-And who wouldn’t like to be spoiled if they are used to it growing up?
+Youngest children can be very charming and likable.
+They take risks and don’t mind letting loose when it comes to rules, and who wouldn’t like to be spoiled if they are used to it growing up?

-Another characteristic of youngest children is that they can be competitive.
-Even though they are getting a lot of attention from their parents, they aren’t able to do as much as their older siblings.
-This may lead youngest children to work extra hard, be competitive, or seek attention in other ways.
+Another characteristic of the youngest child is that they can be competitive.
+Even though they are getting a lot of attention from their parents, they can’t do as much as their older siblings.
+This may lead the youngest children to work extra hard, be competitive, or seek attention in other ways.

 Can Personality Traits Change?

 Some of this information may feel relatable.
-You might have also heard some things that don’t really match up with the way that you or your siblings behave.
+You might have heard things that don’t match how you or your siblings behave.
 That’s okay!
-It doesn’t mean that your family is strange or that the research is untrue.
+It doesn’t mean your family is strange or the research is untrue.

 a child aging into an adult

 Not even psychologists can agree on what birth order means for someone’s personality.
 While some studies show that an only child is likely to be self-centered and spoiled, others focus on an only child’s ability to be a leader and a perfectionist.
-Both of these things can exist, but the traits that are “most likely to be true” may vary from study to study or psychologist to psychologist.
+Both things can exist, but the “most likely to be true” traits may vary from study to study or psychologist to psychologist.

 All of these studies show a correlation, not causation.
 These studies don’t always account for other factors.
-Families with only two children (and no “middle” child) may also look different than what is generally understood by psychologists.
-So do “blended” families that are made up of half- or step-siblings.
+Families with only two children (no “middle” child) may also look different than psychologists generally understand.
+So do “blended” families that are made up of half or step-siblings.

 Other factors that influence personality include: